Baja Winter Escape 37 Day RV Caravan

-Fantasy takes their commitment to providing outstanding customer service before, during and after each tour very seriously.
-With that in mind, we’ll rendezvous in Potrero, California on the first day of the tour to focus on border crossing preparation.
-Fantasy’s experienced staff will organize all of our border materials, checking on your mandatory Mexican vehicle insurance and tourist visas.
-We’ll celebrate the completion of all this paperwork with a trip orientation and the first of one of many fiestas on this tour!
+Fantasy makes a serious commitment to provide outstanding customer service before, during and after each tour.
+With that in mind, we rendezvous in Potrero, California, on the first day of the tour to focus on border-crossing preparation.
+Fantasy’s experienced staff organizes all of our border materials, checking on your mandatory Mexican vehicle insurance and tourist visas.
+We celebrate the completion of all this paperwork with a trip orientation and the first of many fiestas on this tour!

 Venga mi Amigos!
-The next days are in Ensenada at a five-star Resort, a favorite retreat of the rich and famous since the 50’s.
+The next days are in Ensenada at a five-star resort, a favorite retreat of the rich and famous since the 1950s.
 As always, Fantasy helps us ‘maximize our RV experience’ by suggesting activity options in each location.
 The highly rated Ensenada Cultural Museum is recommended here.
 Learn the fascinating story of the Baja Peninsula and the many colorful characters who made it what it is today.
-A guided bus tour on Day 4 takes us to all the city’s hotspots.
-First, we’ll visit the signature marine geyser of La Bufadora.
+A guided bus tour takes us to all the city’s hot spots.
+First, we visit the signature marine geyser of La Bufadora.
 This is one of the largest blowholes in North America.
-Next we’ll visit the Riviera Del Pacifico.
+Next we visit the Riviera Del Pacifico.
 Not only is this the official birthplace of the margarita, but it was also Al Capone’s historic hangout during Prohibition.
-We’ll stroll through the colorful Town market and finish with a stop at the Old Casino Museum.
+We stroll through the colorful Town market and finish with a stop at the Old Casino Museum.

 A short drive away brings us to the cozy community of Los Barriles.
-Too much to do, but we’ll give it our best shot, starting with dinner at a local spot.
-Suggested activity options include: an ATV Back Country Adventure, Zip Line, visit to hidden waterfalls, and snorkeling in the clear, clean Sea of Cortez waters.
+Too much to do, but we give it our best shot, starting with dinner at a local spot.
+Suggested activity options include an ATV back-country adventure or zip line.
+You can also visit hidden waterfalls and snorkel the clear, clean Sea of Cortez.

 Gotta live and love the next days in La Paz!
-We’ll camp at an RV Park, just a few miles north of town.
-In addition to being the preferred RV park in the area, Maranatha is also a community campground used by local families, churches, and schools for their activities.
+We camp at an RV park just a few miles north of town.
+In addition to being the preferred RV park in the area, Maranatha is also a community campground used by local families, churches and schools for their activities.
 A guided bus tour takes us to the contemporary ‘Museo de La Ballena’ (whale museum).
-We also stop at Balandra Beach and Tecolote Beach, both ranked top 10 winners in the annual ‘Best Mexico Beach’ awards.
+We also stop at Balandra and Tecolote beaches, both ranked top-10 winners in the annual ‘Best Mexico Beach’ awards.
 We lunch and explore the downtown area.
-And tonight we’ll all compare notes over a festive dinner featuring local entertainment.
+And tonight we all compare notes over a festive dinner featuring local entertainment.

 We head back north on the Pacific Ocean side to Puerto Escondido.
-From there, straight on to the sands of Santispac beach for some primo beach camping.
-Your favorite beach fantasy is all here for the taking on one of Fantasy’s many options.
-Swim, fish, kayak, and dig for clams in the peaceful waters of Bahia Concepcion.
+From there, straight on to the sands of Santispac Beach for some primo camping.
+Your favorite beach fantasy is all here for the taking on one of our many options.
+Swim, fish, kayak and dig for clams in the peaceful waters of Bahia Concepcion.
 Or visit the charming oasis town of Mulege City, ‘the real Baja.’
 This area is rich in petroglyphs and cave paintings that make for an intriguing exploration.
 Si!
-Of course we’ll have an amazing Mexican dinner at the celebrated restaurant, Los Equipales!
+Of course we have an amazing Mexican dinner at the celebrated restaurant, Los Equipales!

 Returning to Guerrero Negro for three days of whale watching in Scammon’s Lagoon has the adrenaline running.
 We’re here in prime time to witness the incredible 6,000-mile migration of California gray whales from the rigid Bering waters of Alaska to the relative warmth of the Pacific waters in Baja’s Mexico Peninsula.
 We camp in the comfort and convenience of Guerrero Negro.
-On our days in Guerrero Negro, Fantasy suggests an optional excursion to a bird estuary and historic mission.
+On our days here, Fantasy suggests an optional excursion to a bird estuary and historic mission.
 Afterward, we’re treated to a gray whale migration historical briefing and dinner at the restaurant onsite.
-One of the world’s largest salt producers is based here, and we tour the SaltWorks factory outside Guerrero Negro.
+We also tour the SaltWorks factory, one of the world’s largest salt producers.

 It’s just 125 miles to Bahia De Los Angeles and camping on the beach.
-Here optional activities include: visiting the cultural and national history museum, an eco-boat tour, fishing and clam digging.
-Tomorrow is another ‘party-on-the-playa’ – more food, beverages and fun!
+Here optional activities include the cultural and national history museum, an eco-boat tour, fishing and clam digging.
+Tomorrow is another ‘party on the playa’ – more food, beverages and fun!
 We celebrate a great stay here with dinner onsite at Villa Vitta’s famous restaurant.

 Day 34 finds us in Vicente Guerrero for a muy, muy bueno camping and dining experience.
 This RV park has been family owned and operated since 1970, and we feel very at home here.

 It’s a full circle return to Ensenada at Estero Beach Resort.
-We’ve traveled the Baja Peninsula, doesn’t a Baja Wine Country bus tour with wine tasting, lunch and a vineyard tour sound just about perfect?
-Our farewell dinner is held on the moonlit oceanfront terrace of the Las Terrazas Beach Front restaurant overlooking the bay.
+We’ve now traveled the Baja Peninsula.
+Doesn’t a Baja Wine Country bus tour with wine tasting, lunch and vineyard tour sound just about perfect?
+Our farewell dinner is held on the moonlit oceanfront terrace of the Las Terrazas beachfront restaurant overlooking the bay.
 After a goodbye continental breakfast in the morning, sadly we must say adios to the warmth of this welcoming country, touched and humbled by the overwhelming hospitality we have enjoyed and all of the new friends we have made.